bitcoinph/bitcoin.org.ph/README.md

 GitHub allows you to make changes to a project using git, and later submit them in a "pull request" so they can be reviewed and discussed.
 Many online how-tos exist so you can learn git, [here's a good one](https://www.atlassian.com/git/tutorial/git-basics).

 In order to use GitHub, you need to [sign up](http://github.com/signup) and [set up git](https://help.github.com/articles/set-up-git).
-You will also need to click the **Fork** button on the bitcoin.org [GitHub page](https://github.com/bitcoin/bitcoin.org) and clone your GitHub repository into a local directory using the following command line:
+You will also need to click the **Fork** button on the bitcoin.org [GitHub page](https://github.com/bitcoin/bitcoin.org) and clone your GitHub repository into a local directory using the following command lines:

 ```
 git clone (url provided by GitHub on your fork's page) bitcoin.org